stancl/tenancy-docs/source/docs/v3/tenant-identification.blade.md

 });
 ```

-If you'd like to customize the name of the argument (e.g. use `team` instead of `tenant`, look into the middleware for the public static property).
+If you'd like to customize the name of the argument (e.g. use `team` instead of `tenant`, look into the `PathTenantResolver` for the public static property).

 ## Request data identification {#request-data-identification}